 I was lucky to have a real-life support system in place that I could turn to for advice during this transition.
 Thankfully, my immediate family was supportive of my decision to step away from teaching and try something new.
 Both my parents made mid-life career changes, so I had a few success stories to guide me.

-There’s also a huge benefit in finding an online support system.
-I wish I had thought to join a Facebook community when I was in the middle of this change.
+There’s also a huge benefit to finding an online support system.
+I wish I had thought of joining a Facebook community when I was in the middle of this change.
 The resources for career changers that are shared in The Hangout are invaluable.
 Not to mention how friendly and quick with advice the members are.

 Updated My Resume